 This recipe is shared in partnership with VisitBritain. —The Editors

-large pinch salt
+large pinch of kosher salt

-- Transfer the batter into a jug for ease of pouring.
+- Transfer the batter into a jug or glass measuring cup for ease of pouring.
 Remove the pan from the heat and quickly but carefully pour the batter into the muffin pan, filling each portion about half full.
 The batter should bubble as it hits the oil—if not, the oil is not hot enough.
-Place the muffin pan into the oven and bake for about 20 to 25 minutes, or until well-risen and golden brown.
+Bake for 20 to 25 minutes, until well-risen and golden brown.